brendanrbrown/stor155_sp21/README.md

 # Stor155: section 2, spring 2021
-This repository primarily serves as an easy way for me to share data with students in the course, and also holds other course-related content.
+This repository primarily serves as an easy way for me to share data with students in the course, and also holds some resources for completing data homework.

 ## Getting started